coopachupa/Project-3-/README.md

 3. Which countries were the top 5 coffee consumers?
 4. What countries score highest in overall quality?
 5. Which countries consume the most coffee relative to their population?
+6. A display of a heat map illustration is also included.

-   We also have a heat map that illustrates the quality and Our Hypothesis: "The quality of coffee is closely tied to the world's leading coffee-exporting countries".
+  ** Our Hypothesis: "The quality of coffee is closely tied to the world's leading coffee-exporting countries".**

 ## Ethical considerations made in the project:
 When collaborating on this group project, ethical considerations were crucial to ensure fair contribution, transparency, and respect for all team members; this included actively participating, sharing workload equitably, acknowledging everyone's ideas, avoiding plagiarism by properly citing sources, and addressing any conflicts or concerns openly and respectfully to ensure that no individual felt unduly burdened or excluded throughout the project process.